tekknolagi/tekknolagi.github.com/_posts/2025-02-04-scrapscript-ir.md

 all.
 These objects do not ever need handles.

-There are other similarly interesting abstract interpretation based analyses we could do to generate better code.[^theorem-finding]
+There are other similarly interesting abstract interpretation based analyses we could do to generate better code, such as allocation removal/escape analysis, load/store forwarding, and dead store removal.[^theorem-finding]

 [^theorem-finding]: In a class I took with Olin Shivers, he called this process
     "automated theorem finding" and I like that perspective.